SigmaJahan/Towards-Understanding-the-Impacts-of-Textual-Dissimilarity-on-Duplicate-Bug-Report-Detection/README.md

 Sigma Jahan, Mohammad Masudur Rahman

 1. Dataset preprocessing:
 Run the files from Dataset Pre-processing for Eclipse, Firefox, and Mobile.
 We have used N-Gram to select the Textually Similar and Dissimilar Duplicate bug reports (Unigram, Bigram and Trigram).
 There are two sets of datatset from each category: One for the IR-based approach (Dataset for BM25 & LDA+GloVe and another for the DL-based approach (Train_Test dataset).
-Raw datasets are available upon request as the size is too huge to upload in GitHub.
+Raw datasets are available as Dataset(primary) in zip format as the size is too huge to upload in GitHub.
 Optional argument:

 -   -d, --data            DATA